 Explore India: Art Traditions

-This hands-on teacher workshop is co-sponsored by the East-West Center Arts Program and the Pacific and Asian Affairs Council (PAAC).
-Experts will present a historical, geographical, and cultural overview of India; aesthetic features and recurring themes in Indian art; Indian culture in film (with a film viewing); and an EWC gallery exhibition tour highlighting Indian textile traditions.
-In addition, a visiting textile artist from India will demonstrate traditional block printing techniques, and an introduction to Bollywood dance will be presented.
-Relevant K-12 curricula will be shared.
+Our last teacher workshop was held on November 3-4, on India Arts Traditions.
+This hands-on teacher workshop was co-sponsored by the East-West Center Arts Program and PAAC.
+Experts presented a historical, geographical, and cultural overview of India; aesthetic features and recurring themes in Indian art; Indian culture in film (with a film viewing); and an EWC gallery exhibition tour highlighting Indian textile traditions.
+In addition, a visiting textile artist from India demonstrated traditional block printing techniques, and an introduction to Bollywood dance was presented.
+Relevant K-12 curricula was shared.